-- how successful their revision techniques had been - which topics and sub-topics need more revision - if they had enough time to complete the exam and check through their answers - if they were able to perform properly under pressure - whether there are questions in which they would have gained the mark(s) had their English been clearer.
-Also whether they lost marks because of not being clear and/or using the correct terminology.
+- which topics and sub-topics need more revision - if they had enough time to complete the exam and check through their answers - if they were able to perform properly under pressure - whether there are questions in which they would have gained the mark(s) had their English been clearer.
+Also, whether they weren't awarded marks because of not being clear and/or using the correct terminology.